-- 1.1 This historic environment assessment has been undertaken by Trysor to examine the impacts on the historic environment from a proposed CoasterKart development on land at the former Tower Colliery No. 4 site, see Figure 1. - 1.2 A site visit was undertaken by Trysor in August 2020 to examine the location of the CoasterKart development and record any unrecorded historic assets within the development area.
+- 1.1 An historic environment assessment was undertaken by Trysor during September and October 2020 to examine the impacts on the historic environment from a proposed CoasterKart development on land at the former Tower Colliery No. 4 site. - 1.2 A site visit was undertaken by Trysor in August 2020 to examine the location of the CoasterKart development and record any unrecorded historic assets within the development area.
 Information was also gathered on the indirect, visual impacts on historic assets within the wider landscape, and their setting. - 1.3 The assessment studied the direct and indirect impacts on all recorded historic assets within an area measuring 500 metres in radius, focused on SN9265004220, the centre of the development.
 The Glamorgan Gwent Archaeological Trust Historic Environment Record and data from RCAHMW and Cadw was consulted.
-Historical mapping was also consulted as well as aerial photographs and LiDAR. - 1.4 There are no Scheduled Monuments within a 500-metre radius of the centre of the development. - 1.5 There are 2 Listed Buildings, the engine house and headframe at Tower Colliery, No. 4 shaft within a 500-metre radius of centre of the development (ID numbers 3, 4 & 5, listed buildings 10901 & 10902). - 1.5.1 The proposed development would not cause a direct, physical impact to the headframe or engine house (ID Numbers 4, 5 and 3), see Plates 23, 24, 25, 31, 32 & 37.
-The impacts the listed buildings are being assessed in a separate report by Cadnant Planning Ltd. - 1.6 There are three further important colliery buildings which survive, but are not listed.
+Historical mapping was also consulted as well as aerial photographs and LiDAR.
+It was found that; - 1.3.1 There are no Scheduled Monuments within a 500-metre radius of the centre of the development. - 1.3.2 There are 2 Listed Buildings, the engine house and headframe at Tower Colliery, No. 4 shaft within a 500-metre radius of centre of the development (ID numbers 3, 4 & 5, listed buildings 10901 & 10902). - 1.3.3 The proposed development would not cause a direct, physical impact to the headframe or engine house (ID Numbers 4, 5 and 3), see Plates 23, 24, 25, 31, 32 & 37.
+The impacts the listed buildings were being assessed in a separate report by Cadnant Planning Ltd. - 1.3.4 There are three further important colliery buildings which survive but are not listed.
 These are the original lamp room and office building (ID Number 13), the pithead baths (ID Number 12) and mine magazine (ID Number 11).
-The latter two buildings were added to the complex during the 1950s. - 1.6.1 There would be no direct, physical impact on the pithead baths or the mine magazine from the current proposals. - 1.6.2 The current proposals would see the lamp room and office building (ID number 13) reused as the starting point for the CoasterKart ride.
+The latter two buildings were added to the complex during the 1950s. - 1.3.5 There would be no direct, physical impact on the pithead baths or the mine magazine from the current proposals. - 1.3.6 The proposals would see the lamp room and office building (ID number 13) reused as the starting point for the CoasterKart ride.
 The proposal would see new openings made in the northeast and southwest ends of the building to allow the track to exit and enter the building.
 Internally, the internal partition walls would be removed to create a single open space, although a small section would be subdivided in the east corner of the building.
 The 1980s office block added to the southwestern end of the lamp room will be removed completely.